O. J. Simpson: Buffalo Bills

 In 1972, Simpson rushed for over 1,000 yards for the first time in his career, gaining a league-leading total of 1,251 yards.
 In 1973, Simpson became the first player to break the highly coveted 2,000-yard rushing mark, with 2,003 total rushing yards and 12 touchdowns.
 Simpson broke the mark during the last game of the season against the New York Jets with a seven-yard rush.
 That same game also saw Simpson break Jim Brown's single-season rushing record of 1,863 yards.
 For his performance, Simpson won that year's NFL MVP Award and Bert Bell Award.
-He was also named The Sporting News Athlete of the Year.
+He was also named The Sporting News Athlete of the Year, received the Hickok Belt as the top professional athlete of the year, and was selected as the Associated Press Athlete of the Year.
 While other players have broken the 2,000-yard mark since Simpson, his record was established when the NFL had only 14 games per season, as opposed to the 16-game seasons that began in 1978.
 In 2013, Simpson was reported still holding the rushing record for 14 games.

 Simpson gained over 1,000 rushing yards in each of the next three seasons.
 He did not lead the league in rushing in 1974, but did cross the 1,000-yard barrier despite a knee injury.
 In game 11 of 1974, he passed Ken Willard as the rushing leader among active players, a position he maintained until his retirement more than five seasons later.
 Simpson also made his first and only playoff appearance during the 1974 season.
 In a divisional game against the Pittsburgh Steelers, Simpson rushed for 49 yards on 15 attempts and caught a touchdown pass, but the Bills lost the game 32–14.
 Simpson won the rushing title again in 1975, rushing for 1,817 yards and 16 touchdowns.
 He also had a career-high 426 receiving yards and seven receiving touchdowns that season.